 What is Cheating?

-If an instructor at ACHS suspects that a student has breached the Academic Honesty Policy, he or she is responsible to investigate the situation and take appropriate action.
-If academic dishonesty is suspected, the instructor will first seek to discuss the incident with the student to determine if the act was intentional.
+If an instructor at ACHS suspects that you have breached the Academic Honesty Policy, he or she is responsible for investigating the situation and taking appropriate action.
+If academic dishonesty is suspected, your instructor will first discuss the incident directly with you to determine if the act was intentional.

-If the instructor believes that the breach was intentional, he or she may give the student a failing grade for that assessment.
-Depending on the assessment, this may result in the student failing the course.
+If the instructor believes that the breach was intentional, he or she may give a failing grade for that assessment.
+Depending on the gravity of the plagiarism or cheating, or the assessment in question (e.g., a final exam), this may result in failing the course.

 Generally, students who have cheated on a final exam will not be permitted to retake the exam and will instead be required to retake the course in its entirety if they are permitted to continue with the institution.